-Let’s take a closer look at the information available in the online tool Altmetrics Explorer for Institutions.
-This tool covers news outlets, blogs, post publication review (eg Publons), policy, Mendeley, YouTube and social media sources such as Wikipedia.
+Let’s take a closer look at the information available in the online tool Altmetric Explorer for Institutions.
+This tool covers news outlets, blogs, post publication reviews (e.g. Publons), policy, Mendeley, YouTube and social media sources such as Wikipedia.

 Watch this video to find out more about Altmetrics Explorer

-Once logged in the default page will be all research outputs from RMIT University but you can also toggle to the full database.
+Once logged in, the default page will display all the research outputs from RMIT University but you can also toggle to the full database.

 - Note the breakdown of information by mentions, outputs, source types, subject areas, latest mentions, geography.

-- After searching it will break down results via highlights, research outputs, timeline, demographics, mentions, journals.
+- After searching, results will be broken down into highlights, research outputs, timeline, demographics, mentions and journals.

-Clicking on any doughnut will take you to the Altmetric details page giving you access to the conversations about this output.
+Clicking on the “doughnut” will take you to the Altmetric details page, giving you access to the attention received by this output.

-- Tabs across the top will give you a feed of mentions by mention type.
+- Tabs across the top will give you a feed of mentions by mention type (eg. Summary, News, Blogs, Policy Documents etc).
 You can set up an alert for new mentions.

 The Altmetric Attention Score may fluctuate, and the most up-to-date data is available on altmetric.com.